fluidex/fluidex.github.io/content/posts/introducing-plonkit/index.en.md

 Plonkit wraps up [recursive\_aggregation\_circuit](https://github.com/matter-labs/recursive_aggregation_circuit) to achieve proof aggregation.
 Proof aggregation is based on "Recursive Proof Composition" described in [Halo](https://eprint.iacr.org/2019/1021.pdf) paper.

-Some points worth noting:
+Some points worth noting (in the following explanations "we" stands for both "plonkit" and [recursive\_aggregation\_circuit](https://github.com/matter-labs/recursive_aggregation_circuit)):
-+ Unlike Halo, [recursive\_aggregation\_circuit](https://github.com/matter-labs/recursive_aggregation_circuit), and we, don't use cyclic curves but simulate base field operations, because on Ethereum we only have one curve (BN_254).
++ Unlike Halo, we don't use cyclic curves but simulate base field operations [^3], because on Ethereum we only have one curve (BN_254).
-+ [Recursive\_aggregation\_circuit](https://github.com/matter-labs/recursive_aggregation_circuit), and we, aggregate multiple proof into an aggregated proof in one step, instead of iterating and aggregating one by one.
++ We aggregate multiple proof into an aggregated proof in one step, instead of iterating and aggregating one by one.
++ We don't check the pairing in the circuit.
+Instead, we aggregate the pairing points and check the pairing in smart contract.

 ## Workflow / Usecase
 The diagram below demonstrates a typical workflow of using plonkit: